 5. It incorporates genuine community involvement.

 Going along with the previous point, community involvement applies not only to outside activities, but especially to the schooling system itself.
 What is the point in traveling across the globe only to end up in a classroom of kids who might as well live down the street from you back home?

-Some programs actually boast about their international-student geared agenda, and while special accommodation may seem nice or even be necessary at times, the truly GREAT programs are the ones that focus on integrating the outside students into the local system.
+Some programs actually boast about their international-student geared agenda, and while special accommodation may seem nice or even be necessary at times, the truly GREAT high school abroad programs are the ones that focus on integrating the outside students into the local system.
 You don’t get a truly authentic and impactful experience if you aren’t allowed to step outside your comfort zone of homeboy buddies long enough to appreciate actually being in a new and exciting culture.

 **BONUS TIP** The one aspect to watch out for, however, is the language that classes are taught in.
 And this one is tricky because it will largely upon your personal linguistic ability as well as a bit of a judgement call in deciding which programs best incorporate community involvement while still meeting your foreigner-status needs.

-Generally speaking, programs that involve classes taught in the native tongue are programs that integrate international students directly into the local schooling system.
+Generally speaking, high school overseas programs that involve classes taught in the native tongue are programs that integrate international students directly into the local schooling system.
 Therefore, increased proficiency requirements often reflect higher expectations and a more integrated experience, making it a good indicator of a GREAT program.
 However, there are always exceptions - don’t assume proficiency is always directly correlated with quality.
 For example, it could indicate lack of effort and accommodation of foreigners.
 Similarly, if it will obviously make your studies suffer to attempt a Finnish-speaking calculus class without knowing a lick of the language, some special treatment may actually be more beneficial.

 6. It directly benefits local businesses and enterprises.